exasol/ai-lab/doc/developer_guide/notebooks.md

 and are installed into the Jupyter virtual environment during the build.

 When you need to update notebooks, change them in the Notebook Connector project and rebuild the AI Lab image.
-This repository no longer carries a separate notebook source tree.

 ## Notebook Testing